-- Miller, D. (ed.), 1991, Liberty, Oxford: Oxford University Press.
-2nd ed., The Liberty Reader, Boulder, CO: Paradigm Publishers, 2006 [representative collection of contemporary essays, including Berlin and his critics, with editorial introduction and a guide to further reading].
+- Miller, D. (ed.), 2006, The Liberty Reader, Boulder, CO: Paradigm Publishers.
+Reprinted, New York: Routledge 2016 [representative anthology of contemporary essays, including Berlin and his critics, with editorial introduction and a guide to further reading].

 - Plant, R., 1991, Modern Political Thought, Oxford: Blackwell, ch 1 [article-length general introduction].

-- Schmidtz, D. (ed.), 2017, The Oxford Handbook of Freedom, New York: Oxford University Press [collection of up-to-date essays by major contemporary authors, both conceptual and historical, and relating freedom to other political concepts such as rule of law, self-ownership, equality, exploitation, and democracy].
+- Schmidtz, D. and Pavel, C. E. (eds), 2018, The Oxford Handbook of Freedom, New York: Oxford University Press [collection of essays by major contemporary authors, both conceptual and historical, and relating freedom to other political concepts such as rule of law, self-ownership, equality, exploitation, and democracy].

 - Arneson, R. J., 1985, ‘Freedom and Desire’, Canadian Journal of Philosophy, 3: 425–48.